-The network program is then advertised by:
+The workshops are then part of the network meeting program and are advertised by:

-- direct mail to the standard MINTRAC mail lists - advertising on the MINTRAC website - advertising through the Mintracker newsletter - other means as appropriate to the specific program.
+- direct mail to the standard MINTRAC mail lists - advertising on the MINTRAC website - advertising through the Mintracker newsletter.

-Frequently, follow-up telephone calls to plants are made in an effort to negotiate sufficient numbers to enable courses to be run.
+Frequently, follow-up telephone calls to plants are made in an effort to encourage sufficient numbers to enable network meetings to be run.